-Figure 1: Capsular invasion.
+Figure 1: Capsular invasion

 Capsular invasion (CI): Schematic drawing for the interpretation of the presence or absence of CI.
 The diagram depicts a follicular neoplasm (orange) surrounded by a fibrous capsule (green). a bosselation on the inner aspect of the capsule does not represent CI; b sharp tumour bud invades into but not through the capsule suggesting CI requiring deeper sections to exclude or confirm the presence of CI; c tumour totally transgresses the capsule invading beyond the outer contour of the capsule qualifying as CI; d tumour clothed by thin (probably new) fibrous capsule but already extending beyond an imaginary (dotted) line drawn through the outer contour of the capsule qualifying as CI; e satellite tumour nodule with similar features (architecture, cytomorphology) to the main tumour lying outside the capsule qualifying as CI; f Follicles aligned perpendicular to the capsule suggesting invasion requiring deeper sections to exclude or confirm the presence of CI; g Follicles aligned parallel to the capsule do not represent CI; h Mushroom-shaped tumour with total transgression of the capsule qualifies as CI; i mushroom-shaped tumour within but not through the capsule suggests invasion requiring deeper sections to exclude or confirm the presence of CI; i neoplastic follicles in the fibrous capsule with a degenerated appearance accompanied by lymphocytes and siderophages does not represent CI but rather capsular rupture related to prior FNA.
 Reproduced with permission from Chan J (2007).
 Tumours of the thyroid and parathyroid glands.
 Diagnostic Histopathology of Tumours.
 Fletcher CDM.
 Churchill Livingstone Elsevier, Philadelphia.

-Note 13 - Lymphatic and blood vessel invasion (Core and Non-core)
+Note 13 - Lymphovascular invasion (Core and Non-core)

-All follicular carcinomas and the vast majority of Hürthle cell carcinomas spread hematogenously to distant sites bypassing lymph nodes while most papillary carcinomas (with the notable exception of encapsulated papillary carcinoma follicular variant) preferentially spread to lymph nodes.
-It is therefore assumed that the vessels invaded by tumour in follicular and Hürthle cell carcinoma are usually blood vessels while those in papillary carcinoma are usually lymphatic spaces.
-Invasion of the latter is however difficult to identify except in the rare diffuse sclerosing variant.
-Lymphatic invasion can be undetected in many primary papillary carcinomas despite the patients having a large volume of nodal metastasis.
-Therefore, in contrast to blood vessel invasion, the presence of lymphatic space permeation has not been shown to date to have any prognostic value.
-Of note, blood vessel invasion can occur in papillary carcinomas (including classic) and the vessels involved are often readily identifed as blood vessels because of their size and the presence of smooth muscle in their walls.
-Based on the type of carcinomas and the histologic appearance of the vessel, the pathologist can in most instances indicate the type of vessel involved by tumour.
-There are however, a few instances where this is not possible in small vessels.
-Since blood vessel invasion (BVI) is a crucial diagnostic and prognostic feature, the criteria for its identification should be well delineated.
-The majority of authors agree that blood vessel invasion (BVI) should involve capsular or extra-capsular vessels in encapsulated tumours (Figure 2).
-In infiltrative tumours partially encapsulated or totally lacking a capsule, BVI can be present within the tumour nodule.
-These images (Figure 2) depict intracapsular BVI with tumour thrombus attached to the vessel wall, covered by endothelium or associated with fibrin.
-Tumour thrombus covered by endothelial cells qualifies as BVI (Figure 2b).
+Since it is very difficult to differentiate vascular invasion from lymphatic invasion, the term lymphovascular invasion (LVI) is used in the pathology report to indicate invasion of vascular structures that may be lymphatic and/or blood vessels.
+The majority of authors agree that LVI should involve capsular or extra-capsular vessels in encapsulated tumours (Figure 2).
+In infiltrative tumours partially encapsulated or totally lacking a capsule, LVI can be present within the tumour nodule.
+These images (Figure 2) depict intracapsular LVI with tumour thrombus attached to the vessel wall, covered by endothelium or associated with fibrin.
+Tumour thrombus covered by endothelial cells qualifies as LVI (Figure 2b).
 However, endothelialization is not a requirement if the tumour is attached to the vessel wall (Figure 2c) or admixed with a fibrin thrombus (Figure 2d).
-If the tumour is encapsulated, intra-tumoural or subcapsular vessels do not qualify for BVI and should not be interpreted as such (Figure 2a).
+If the tumour is encapsulated, intra-tumoural or subcapsular vessels do not qualify for LVI and should not be interpreted as such (Figure 2a).
 One study has raised the caveat that tumour cells within vascular lumina unassociated with thrombus, and tumour cells underlying intact endothelium could represent "pseudoinvasion" given the fenestrated, endothelial network of endocrine organs.
-When this more stringent criterion of BVI is applied, the incidence of BVI in differentiated thyroid carcinoma decreased drastically from 7-62% to 3%, while the risk of distant metastasis in association with the mere existence of BVI becomes 35%.
-This latter approach has not been validated by additional studies and may fail to identify a significant proportion of thyroid tumours with BVI, focal or extensive, that should be classified as carcinoma based on the presence of invasion, and that may benefit from appropriate risk stratification and/or additional therapies.
+When this more stringent criterion of LVI is applied, the incidence of LVI in differentiated thyroid carcinoma decreased drastically from 7-62% to 3%, while the risk of distant metastasis in association with the mere existence of LVI becomes 35%.
+This latter approach has not been validated by additional studies and may fail to identify a significant proportion of thyroid tumours with LVI, focal or extensive, that should be classified as carcinoma based on the presence of invasion, and that may benefit from appropriate risk stratification and/or additional therapies.